Create and manage a Query Suggestions (QS) model

 -

-You can then associate the model with a pipeline to take advantage of the model in a search interface and test your model to ensure that it behaves as expected.
+Associate the model with a pipeline to use the model in a search interface and test your model to make sure it behaves as expected.

 Make sure to follow the model association leading practices before associating your model with your production query pipeline.